migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 ## Purpose

-This documentation defines the functional and non-functional requirements for a modular browser dashboard Progressive Web Application (PWA) designed to provide users with quick access to essential productivity tools and information.
+This documentation defines all kinds of requirements for a modular browser dashboard Progressive Web Application (PWA) designed to provide users with quick access to essential productivity tools and information.

 ## Document Structure